Skip to Main Content

 Introduce yourself to colleagues.
 A handshake may be appropriate.
 Don't swear or use profanities - it can make others feel uncomfortable.

 Offer to help and contribute.
+Avoid interrupting and wait till they are finished speaking.

 REMEMBER: